Monarchy of the Netherlands: The monarch and the law of the land

 Technically, the monarch holds significant formal power.
 For instance, no proposal of law becomes effective until it is signed by the monarch – while there is no legal requirement for the monarch to sign.
 In practice, the monarch always gives assent since most proposals of law are put forward by the government "by or on behalf of the King".
 Similarly, while proposals of law must be approved by the States-General, a lot of the practical running of the country is done by royal decree (in Dutch: Koninklijk Besluit).
 These royal decrees are used for all sorts of things, ranging from appointments of civil servants and military officers to clarifications of how public policy is to be executed to filling in the details of certain laws.
 Through royal decrees, ministries are created, the houses of the States-General can be dissolved, and ministers are appointed or dismissed.

 However, royal decrees are made by the responsible minister.
-Although the monarch must formally sign both laws and decrees before they take effect, the constitution requires that the responsible minister or state secretary countersigns them.
+Although the monarch must formally sign both laws and decrees before they take effect, the constitution requires that the responsible minister or state secretary countersign them.
 This arrangement ensures that, despite the monarch’s formal role, political accountability remains with the minister.
 In practice, the minister requests the monarch’s formal approval—signifying royal authority—and the monarch signs first as a guardian of the constitution, with the minister’s countersignature confirming responsibility on behalf of the Crown.
-While the monarch can technically propose laws "by or on behalf of the King," ministerial responsibility means that such proposals never actually originate from the monarch.
+While the monarch can technically propose laws "by or on behalf of the King", ministerial responsibility means that such proposals never actually originate from the monarch.
 Similarly, even though the government might theoretically refuse to sign a proposal approved by the States-General, such an event is extremely rare; the notion of the monarch independently withholding a signature would almost certainly trigger a constitutional crisis.

 There is one special case in which the monarch has, if possible, even less power than normal: the appointment of his ministers.
 Ministers are appointed by royal decree, which has to be countersigned by the responsible minister.
 The royal decree to appoint a minister, however, is countersigned by two responsible ministers rather than one: the outgoing minister responsible for the ministry and the Prime Minister.